ComputationalPsychiatry/PhysIO-Test-Reference-Results/README.txt

 - Input:
     - Fully integrated to work with physiological logfiles for Philips MR systems (SCANPHYSLOG)
     - tested for General Electric (GE) log-files
+    - preliminary implementation for Siemens log-files
     - also: interface for 'Custom', i.e. general heart-beat time stamps & breathing volume time courses from other log formats
 - Output: Nuisance regressors for mass-univariate statistical analysis with SPM5,8,12
 - Part of the TNU Software Edition: long term support and ongoing development